-Eastern Prickly Pear Cactus is a member of the cactus family, which are grown primarily for their characteristic shapes, their interesting features and textures, and their high tolerance for hot, dry growing environments.
+Plains Prickly Pear Cactus is a member of the cactus family, which are grown primarily for their characteristic shapes, their interesting features and textures, and their high tolerance for hot, dry growing environments.
 As an 'opuntiad' type of cactus, it doesn't actually have leaves, but rather modified succulent stems that comprise the bulk of the plant, and which are designed to retain water for long periods of time.
-This particular cactus is valued for its spreading habit of growth consisting of spiny bluish-green segmented pads that typically form 'branches' which trail along the ground.
-This plant has semi-double buttery yellow cup-shaped flowers at the ends of the stems in mid summer, which are interesting on close inspection.
-It features an abundance of magnificent red berries from late summer to mid winter.
+This particular cactus is valued for its spreading habit of growth This plant has lemon yellow cup-shaped flowers with orange eyes at the ends of the stems from late spring to early summer, which are interesting on close inspection.
+It features an abundance of magnificent chartreuse berries from mid summer to late fall, which fade to red over time.